Palmstroemen/FreeDMS/Motivation and Introduction.md

 This makes project structures repeatable and machine readable and makes exchanging with others simple.

 ## Motivation
 Why does my TV find the videos, pics and music on my computer?
-Because they are easy to find in the folders _videos¸ _pictures, _music which are located in my home directory.
+Because they are easy to find in the folders **_videos¸ _pictures, _music** which are located in my home directory.
 Then there are some APIs and stuff to retrieve it.
 But the principal idea is standaridzation.
 Everyone knows where to put his pictures.

-Now when organizing my documents in the '_documents' folder, I'm completely free to organize my stuff in any structure of folders as I want.
+Now when organizing my documents in the **_documents** folder, I'm completely free to organize my stuff in any structure of folders as I want.
 That's what I want to keep.
 But as anyone organizes his folders in a different way, it's difficult if not impossible for computers to analyze this different structures.
 I.E. I like to organize my stuff in projects.
 Building a quite fancy hierarchy of projects and subprojects.
 But once that done, I have to rebuild this project hierarchy again in my mail client, and in my financial software again, ... keeping all this in sync is an everlasting source of inconsistency.

 ## Principle